Valks-Bots/partner-bot/.github/README.md

 7. Insert `worker:node index.js` to the Procfile.
 8. Commit and push using `git add .` `git commit -m "<Message>"` `git push heroku master`

+## Install on Glitch
+1. Create an account on https://glitch.com
+2. Create new project -> import from GitHub -> `https://github.com/Valks-Bots/partner-bot`
+3. Click src folder dots icon to right -> create new file -> `.env` -> put `BOT_TOKEN=BotTokenHere` inside
+4. Change `ownerID` in `config.js` to your user ID
+5. Go to tools -> open up Terminal -> type `npm start`
+6. Create an invite link for the bot by grabbing its ID and putting it in the following URL `https://discordapp.com/api/oauth2/authorize?client_id=YOUR_BOT_ID_HERE&scope=bot&permissions=27681`
+7. Invite the bot to at least `2` unique guilds
+8. Continue setup with `t!help`

+## Install on Linux
+Feel free to create a PR and fill this section out.

+## Install on Mac
+Feel free to create a PR and fill this section out.

 ## FAQ
 Q: How do I increase the max description limit?
 A: Edit the `max_length` config value in `src/config.js`